ANNOUNCEMENT OF THE BATTLE SKILLS TEST PROGRAM

 5. In order to ensure accountability for the execution of unit level BST training and evaluation, I have directed the Inspector General to include BST completion as an inspection requirement on the Unit Training Management Inspector General Checklist.

-6. As we look to meet present and future challenges, it is crucial to recognize that our expeditionary mindset and the warfighting capability manifested in the phrase every Marine a rifleman is built on individual proficiency in BST skills.
+6. I understand and accept that this is an additional task to complete.
+That said, as we look to meet present and future challenges, it is crucial to recognize that our expeditionary readiness mindset and the warfighting capability manifested in the phrase every Marine a rifleman is built on individual proficiency in BST skills.

 7. Robert B. Neller, General, U.S. Marine Corps, Commandant of the Marine Corps.//